JINHXu/hate-speech-annotation/annotation_guidelines.md

 4. feel free to run through the checklist above in the INTRODUCTION section to determine the label

-Here a list of other aspects that are NOT considered hate speech in our study:
+Here a list of other aspects that should be labbeled 0 in our study:

 - the rare cases of HS against a non-China-related target

+- generic offensive language

 - fake news or untrue information